usdot-jpo-ode/wzdx/spec-content/enumerated-types/RelatedRoadEventType.md

 --- | ---
 `first-in-sequence` | The first road event in a sequence of road events that together describe a full work zone or detour `next-in-sequence` | The next (subsequent) road event in a sequence of road events that together describe a full work zone or detour
-`first-occurrence` | The first road event in the first occurrence in time of a recurrent work zone.
-`next-occurrence` | The first road event in the next occurrence in time of a recurrent work zone.
-`related-work-zone` | The first road event of related work zones (i.e. not part of a sequence of road events or recurrent work zone)
+`first-occurrence` | The first road event in the first occurrence in time of a recurrent work zone `next-occurrence` | The first road event in the next occurrence in time of a recurrent work zone `related-work-zone` | The first road event of related work zones (i.e. not part of a sequence of road events or recurrent work zone)
 `related-detour` | The first road event of related detours (i.e. not part of a sequence of road events) `planned-moving-operation` | The first road event of a related planned moving operation work zones (i.e. not part of a sequence of road events)